TokenMarketNet/ethereum-smart-contract-transaction-demo/README.md

 [ethereum-transaction-toy.tokenmarket.net](https://ethereum-transaction-toy.tokenmarket.net/)

+**Note**: Currently demo supports only Chrome and Firefox browsers.

 ## Prerequisites

 You need to be comfortable in advanced JavaScript programming.
 You need to have geth (Go-Ethereum) node or any Ethereum node software running in a Ethereum Ropsten testnet.
 See below how to install and connect to one safely.